itk-dev/openid-connect-bundle/README.md

 In Symfony 6.0 a new security system will be [introduced](https://symfony.com/doc/current/security/experimental_authenticators.html).
 This system is said to be almost fully backwards compatible, but changes may be needed.
-If so a new version of this bundle might be necessary.
+If so, a new version of this bundle might be necessary.

 ## Coding standard tests